ruvilecamwasam/operatoralgebra/examples/base_operators/README.md

-# Basic operator manipulation
+# Basic operator algebra

-Eventually we will add a list of functions and documentation.
-In the meantime in Mathematica you can run

-`?Function`

-to see documentation for that function.
+Open the notebook *example_base_operators.nb*, which will take you through the basics of operator manipulation.

+In this folder we've included the version of OperatorAlgebra that used when writing this tutorial.
+However, the current version should also work just fine.